The Medical Trust Plan Types

 - Enrolled in a Medical Trust SEE plan

-- Work for an employer with fewer than 20 employees (The exception must be applied for and approved before the SEE Plan can be implemented.)
+- Work for an employer with fewer than 20 employees.
+(The exception must be applied for and approved before the SEE Plan can be implemented.)

 What costs are covered?

-Under the exception, Medicare will become the primary payer of claims covered under Medicare Part A. These include hospitalization expenses, including inpatient care in hospitals, skilled nursing facilities, hospices and home healthcare settings.
+Under the exception, Medicare will become the primary payer of claims covered under Medicare Part A. These include hospitalization expenses, including inpatient care in hospitals, skilled nursing facilities, hospices, and home healthcare settings.
 The Medical Trust plan will be the secondary payer.
 For other coverage, such as doctor visits, outpatient procedures and prescription drug coverage, the Medical Trust plan will be the primary payer.
 However, if an employee or eligible spouse elects to enroll in Medicare Part B coverage, Medicare will become the primary payer of Part B claims and the Medical Trust plan will be the secondary payer.

 1Every group does not offer every plan.
 Please check with your group administrator for the plans available to you.
+Some fully insured plans offered on a regional basis (Hawaii Medical Service Association and Kaiser Permanente Washington) provide an HMO option.

 2In general, members and/or their spouses are not eligible for the CDHP/HSA option if they have any other health coverage that would apply to services covered by the CDHP/HSA, such as coverage through a spouse's employer.
 Participation in a flexible spending account (FSA) may also limit a member’s ability to obtain coverage under the CDHP/HSA option.